chandanhpcic/docs/source/manual/dashboard.rst

 Dashboard
 =========

-The Dashboard is the first page you will see after you log into OPNsense.
+The Dashboard is the first page you will see after you log into Reticen8.
 Additionally, it can be accessed via :menuselection:`Lobby --> Dashboard`.
 The Dashboard provides an overview of your system status.

 -------------